 It’s advisable to put both types in place so that all bases are covered in a situation where your relative is unable to make decisions for themselves – as this will enable you to spend their money with their best interests in mind and select a care home for them.

 You can explore the options for a Lasting Power of Attorney (LPA) at any time, as long as your relative is mentally stable and fully consents to the signing of an LPA agreement.

 Without the appropriate LPA in place you may find you are not able to make a choice on their behalf, and you won’t have access to their finances in order to make payments for care further down the line and other essentials.

-There are, as discussed, two types of Lasting Power of Attorney.
+There are, as discussed, two types of Lasting Powers of Attorney for England and Wales.
 These are:

 If you are concerned that you may be mentally incapacitated in the future it is always advisable to cover all eventualities with full Lasting Power of Attorney provision.